 - Using dietary supplements or herbal products excessively for weight loss

 The severity of binging is dependent on the number of times a week that you purge.
 Suicide Risk is elevated in bulimia nervosa.
-It is important that a comprehensive suicide risk assessment is conducted with individual who struggle from this disorder.
+A comprehensive suicide risk assessment must be conducted with individuals who struggle with this disorder.

 How to Approach a Loved One

 There is not a perfect way to approach a loved one that you assume or know is struggling with bulimia.
 It is very common for people to keep their bingeing and purging a secret.
 Since they may not physically look like they have an eating disorder (unlike anorexia) it can be more difficult to detect.
 If you notice that a family member or friend is constantly worrying about being fat, strict dieting or fasting after binging, going to the bathroom right after eating, exercising too much, etc. consider talking to him or her about these issues.
 Urge them to talk to their doctor.
 You can not force someone to seek professional care, but you can always offer your support and encouragement.
 Even though you may not be able to prevent your loved one from developing bulimia, you can still talk about healthier behavior or treatment options.

 Types of Bulimia Nervosa Treatment

 There are effective treatments for bulimia nervosa, but there is an increased risk of relapse during periods of high stress or during triggering situations.
 Combined treatment is also most effective in treating bulimia.
 It is important to have ongoing therapy or periodic appointments during times of stress as well as nutrition education for continued recovery.
 Treating bulimia is generally done with a team approach due to the physical aspects that impact the body.
 The team usually includes dietitians, mental health professionals, and doctors.